 It is Disk Error Checking, which detects hard drive problems and fixes them on the go.
 It mainly appears on a PC configured with an old hard drive, and it implies that the ChkDsk is stuck at a particular stage.

 However, the drive letter (C) can be different in your case.
-Instead of C or system drive letter, it can show others, for example, D, E, etc. If it shows the C drive, you might have to worry as it is your system drive, where Windows 10 is installed.
-If it shows D or another drive letter, you might not have to worry much.
+Instead of C or the system drive letter, it can show others, such as D, E, etc. If it shows the C drive, you might have to worry, as it is your system drive, where Windows 10 is installed.
+You might not have to worry much if it shows D or another drive letter.

 Whether it displays C or D, you need to stop the ChkDsk process.
 Otherwise, it will keep happening whenever you turn on your computer.